TillMacher/dbDNA/README.md

 `pip3 install --upgrade seqranker`

-Alternatively, standalone versions of the SeqRanker pipeline for Windows11 and MacOS (tested on Ventura 13.5) are available under the [latest release](https://github.com/TillMacher/dbDNA/releases).

 #### Further Dependencies

 Besides the main script, several other programs are required for the database creation.
 Please follow the installation instructions for your operating system for each software.